croquet/croquet-docs/croquet/tutorials/1_3_multiuser_chat.md

-Copyright © 2020-2021 Croquet Corporation
+Copyright © 2024 Croquet Labs

 This is an example of how to keep track of different users within the same session.
 It's a simple chat application that maintains a list of all currently connected users.
 New users are assigned a random nickname.